-But whether you’re a small business just starting out or a larger, more established company, paid search advertising can benefit anyone.
+But whether you’re a small business just starting out or a larger, more established company, using paid search advertising and a search advertising platform can benefit anyone.
 Its perks are pretty big hitters, boosting exposure and driving traffic to your website.

 That Coveted First Page Spot

 Sure, building great SEO will land you some high rankings in search results, but it’ll take you a lot of time and effort to get to that point.
 With paid search advertising, you land that coveted first page spot in Google’s results immediately.